IntelliTect/Coalesce/docs/pages/modeling/attributes/internal-use.rst

     - Not present in the generated editor or list views.

     Effectively, an Internal Use member is invisible to Coalesce.

+	Note that this only needs to be used on members that are public.
+Non-public members are always invisible to Coalesce.

 Example Usage